Understanding ES Modules vs CommonJS in Bundlers

 Chunk Deduplication and Measurable Trade-offs

 Mixing ESM and CJS directly impacts bundle size, parse/compile latency, and Time to Interactive (TTI).
-The following metrics are derived from production audits across Webpack 5 and Vite 5 builds:
+The following metrics reflect typical production audits across Webpack 5 and Vite 5 builds:

 Build Composition Bundle Size Delta Initial Parse Time TTI Impact Tree-Shaking Efficiency